LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 """"""""

 ``repr(foo)`` converts ``foo`` to a string representation that is useful for debugging proposes.
-The output is a constant expression that could be used to recreate the object.
+The output looks that the UL constant that could be used to recreate the object.